-unit of weight, early 14c., from Old French once, unce, a measure of weight or time (12c.), from Latin uncia "one-twelfth part" (of a pound, foot, etc.), from Latin unus "one" (from PIE root *oi-no- "one, unique").
+unit of weight, the twelfth part of a pound, early 14c., from Old French once, unce, a measure of weight or time (12c.), from Latin uncia "one-twelfth part" (of a pound, a foot, etc.), from Latin unus "one" (from PIE root *oi-no- "one, unique").
 The Latin word had been adopted in Old English as ynce (see inch).

 It was one-twelfth of a pound in the Troy system of weights, but one-sixteenth in avoirdupois.
 Abbreviation oz. is from older Italian onza.
 It was used loosely from late 14c. for "a small quantity."
 Also used in Middle English as a measure of time (7.5 seconds) and length (about 3 inches).
 In figurative expressions and proverbs, an ounce of X is compared or contrasted with a pound of Y from 1520s.